-Have you finally decided that you want to settle for an exercise bike?
+Have you finally decided that you want to settle for an indoor exercise bike?
 But which one should you get?
-In this review, I will walk you through the features and pros and cons of Ideer Life Exercise Bike.
+In this review, I will walk you through the features and pros and cons of Ideer Life exercise bike.

 The problem with exercise bikes is that a beginner does not know what to expect from an indoor bike.
 Should it have a steel frame?
 Is LCD display a must?
 If yes, what should it include?
 Will it fit in my home gym?
 The list of endless questions goes on.

 Luckily for you, I’ve done a thorough review of Ideer Life indoor bike, so let’s get to it.